mk2002-dotcom/VirtualPlayground-AI-Simulation-Experiments/README.md

 ## Purpose

-This project is not a polished library, but rather a collection of experiments.
+This project is not a production-ready library — it’s a sandbox for experiments and creative exploration in AI and simulation.
-It aims to make learning AI and simulations more approachable and fun.
+The goal is to make learning complex ideas approachable, visual, and fun.

 ---